NuGet/NuGetDocs/NuGet.Docs/Consume/ProjectJson-Intro.md

 2. Portable class libraries (PCL).

-3. ASP.NET 5 applications.
+3. ASP.NET Core applications.

 These changes enable .NET to span multiple platforms with a common surface area as well as evolve rapidly and ship updates directly on NuGet.org.

 ## Transitive Package Restore  ##

-In project using NuGet we are going to have two types of configuration files.
+In projects using NuGet we are going to have two types of configuration files.

 1. Packages.config